minecrawler/roption-js/README.md

 One of the major differences is that option-js uses lowerCamelCase instead of snake_case.
 Additionally, the methods involving `std::result::Result` were not implemented, since they require a Result-dependency.

-`option-js` does not have any dependencies and conducts unit tests and coverage with `TAP` and `coveralls`.
+`roption-js` does not have any dependencies and conducts unit tests and coverage with `TAP` and `coveralls`.

 **You can find the complete API, as defined in code, below the examples!**

 ## Installation

-    npm i option-js --save
+    npm i roption-js --save

 ## Simple Example